Fory-Pride/Nitro4all/README.md

 Thanks to Gataax for designing the badges,
 Thanks to Dinosorez to be an beta tester,
-Thanks to Fory for creating the script,
+Thanks to Elee for creating the script,
 Thanks to all person who downloaded the script,

 # BetterDiscord link :